hpe-dev-incubator/hpe-dev-portal/content/blog/how-to-create-a-ci-cd-pipeline-to-execute-automation-test-suite-with-hpe-greenlake-for-containers.md

 r3b185d5-c96a-49a5-b6de-13ae93c93fd4,2022-06-18 20:00:00,standard,07%,10%,5GB,2,N,,,,
 ```

+As illustrated in the above data file, the UI automation run gathers data for the cluster where the application is deployed.
+A threshold value can be predefined for scaling requirements in the Katalon script.
+For example, 80% above usage should trigger scaling up, while 10% usage should trigger scaling down.
+As per the first record after app deployment, CPU and Memory metrics are 50% and 70%, respectively, for which scaling is not required which is marked as 'N' in the data file.
+On the second day, the CPU reached 80% usage, and the required time for a scale operation to complete is 1 minute, which is also captured.

 ## How to Download Artifacts from CircleCI Workflow Dynamically?

 CircleCI provides [API Token](https://circleci.com/docs/2.0/managing-api-tokens/#creating-a-personal-api-token) to view pipelines via an API interface.
 Based upon requirements, various [APIs ](https://circleci.com/docs/api/v2/)can be selected.
 In the [postman ](https://www.postman.com/downloads/)tool, a user can try a combination of APIs for passing the output of one API result to the input of another API.
 A curl command for downloading artifacts from CircleCI API may look like the one mentioned below: